mypsik/torela/en/events/index.md

 # Upcoming events

+Now we have playmornings 4 times per week!

-**29.10 - Playmorning**
+**05.11 - Pancake-Playmorning**

 10.00-13.00
+There are a lot of pancakes, eat as much as you can!
+Participation fee 7 € (child + parent, next child of the family + 3 €).

+**06.11 - Playmorning**

+10.00-13.00
 There are tasty snacks and coffee on the table!
 Participation fee 7 € (child + parent, next child of the family + 3 €).

-**02.11 - Playmorning**
+**10.11 - Playmorning**

 10.00-13.00
 There are tasty snacks and coffee on the table!
 Participation fee 7 € (child + parent, next child of the family + 3 €).

-**05.11 - Pancake-Playmorning**
+**11.11 - Playmorning**

 10.00-13.00
-There are a lot of pancakes, eat as much as you can!
+There are tasty snacks and coffee on the table!
+Participation fee 7 € (child + parent, next child of the family + 3 €).

+**12.11 - Playmorning full of LIVE-music!**

+10.00-13.00
+Lovely Jane is coming to visit us and she'll play and sing!
+There are tasty snacks and coffee on the table!
+Participation fee 10 € (child + parent, next child of the family + 5 €).

+**13.11 - Playmorning**

+10.00-13.00
+There are tasty snacks and coffee on the table!
 Participation fee 7 € (child + parent, next child of the family + 3 €).